reneeonque/gentrification-data/README.md

 # Gentrification Data Set — 01/2018 to 12/2023

-This repository contains data, analytic code, and findings that were collected by [The New York City Consumer and Worker Protection](https://data.cityofnewyork.us/Business/Legally-Operating-Businesses/w7w3-xahh) and is available via Open Data which is updates every day.
+This repository contains data, analytic code, and findings that were collected by [The New York City Consumer and Worker Protection](https://data.cityofnewyork.us/Business/Legally-Operating-Businesses/w7w3-xahh) and is available via Open Data which is updated every day.
 Please filter this dataset using the methodology below, which contains important context and details, before proceeding.

+TKTKTK –– About Foreclosure Data

 ## Data

-This analysis uses TKTKTK spreadsheets.
+This analysis uses active and inactive licensing data.

 The spreadsheets come from the following sources:

 - Name of source:
-  - `name_of_spreadsheet.xlsx`: Raw data of TKTKTK
+  - `DCA_Legally_Operating_Businesses_08092021.xlsx`: Raw data of active and inactive licenses

 Each of the spreadsheets contain, among others, the following columns relevant to the analysis:

+- `Expiration Year` — TK description
+- `License Status` — TK description
+- `Business Name` — TK description
+- `Business Address` — TK description
-- `tktktk` — TK description
+- `Longitude` — TK description
-- `tktktk` — TK description
+- `Latitude` — TK description

+TKTKTK –– About Foreclosure Data

 ## Methodology